 Markus Hansen was born in Heidelberg, Germany in 1963.
 When he was nine, his family moved to Liverpool, England.
 After his art studies at the University of Reading, he assisted Joseph Beuys on the installation Plight.
-In 1986/87, he lived in Columbia, South America with the Waunana Indians pursuing his anthropological interests in the creative healing role of the Shaman.
+In 1986/87, he lived in Colombia, South America with the Waunana Indians pursuing his anthropological interests in the creative healing role of the Shaman.

 Upon his return to England, he started exhibiting with Maureen Paley in London and internationally.
 He moved to Paris after a residence at the Cartier Foundation in 1992.
 In 2014 he moved back to London where he now lives and works.